Surfer-Org/Protocol/surfer-mcp/README.md

 # surfer-mcp MCP server

-This is the MCP server for Surfer that connects to the Claude Desktop App
+This is the official MCP server for Surfer

 ## Components